 Bootcamps may have risen to popularity, but there remain a few critics who doubt the feasibility of turning a complete newbie into a job-ready UX designer within such a short period.
 So, let’s crunch a few numbers.

-According to Course Report, a popular comparison site for bootcamps, respondents of a 2018 research study reported a $21,000 increase in median salary in their first job after attending a coding bootcamp—that’s a salary increase of 49%!
-Alumni also report an average first salary of $64,525 and an average most recent salary of $72,354.
-50% of 2018 bootcamp graduates in full-time employment earn more than $55,000 in their first job after bootcamp.
+According to Course Report, a popular comparison site for bootcamps, respondents of a 2020 research study reported a $25,000 increase in median salary in their first job after attending a coding bootcamp—that’s a salary increase of 56%!
+Alumni also report an average first salary of $69,079.

 While this data is specific to coding bootcamps, the same principle applies to UX bootcamps.
 Going from complete newbie to working in a company really happens, and often the turnaround time is under one year.
 Ultimately, a bootcamp will teach you in-demand tech skills, qualifying you for a whole host of well-paid careers.